 - Mac Jazz Band

 - Pipe Band

-- Chamber Music
+- Chamber Music Ensemble

-Introduction to Symbolic Logic and Critical Thinking are also introductory level courses that are suitable for new students.
+Introduction to Symbolic Logic (PHIL 111) and Critical Thinking (PHIL 110) are also introductory level courses that are suitable for new students.
 They focus on formal and informal reasoning (respectively), rather than traditional philosophical issues such as right and wrong, truth, or reality.
-They provide students with important tools that can be useful in all of their coursework, both in and out of philosophy.
-Introduction to Symbolic Logic is also required for a major in philosophy.
+They provide students with important tools of criticism and analysis that are useful in all coursework and beyond college.

 The department of physical education provides students the opportunity to develop or improve skills in activity classes and/or compete in a wide range of recreational, intramural, club and intercollegiate sports.